bhall2001/flyballmanager-docs/docs/gettingStarted/info.md

 ![Navigation](/img/fbm-sidebar.png)

 When you click one of these menus, a screen opens showing you details about the item you clicked.
-Some of the screens may have further categories designated by horizontal tabs.
+Some screens may have further categories designated by horizontal tabs.
 Clicking any of the tabs displays the detail screen for the item clicked.

 ## Setup tournament